xjw1001001/IGCrebuild/docs/yang2014_examples/index.rst

 examples from molecular evolution
 ---------------------------------

-These examples are taken from table 4.3 of
-`Molecular Evolution: A Statistical Approach`__ by Ziheng Yang, 2014, Oxford University Press.
+This section includes implementations of examples and problems from `Molecular Evolution: A Statistical Approach`__ by Ziheng Yang, 2014, Oxford University Press.